OpenEvalProject/evals/manuscripts/elife-85701/v2/manuscript.md

 ## Methods

-## Streptococcus pneumoniae surveillance data
+### Streptococcus pneumoniae surveillance data

 Antibiotic resistance trends reported in 2019 and 2020, provided by EARS-Net (European Antimicrobial Resistance Surveillance Network) were acquired from a joint 2022 report on AMR during 2020 by WHO and ECDC (European Centre for Disease Prevention and Control and World Health Organization, 2022).
 The annual incidence of S. pneumoniae invasive isolates for 2019 and 2020 was measured as the number of invasive isolates from blood or cerebrospinal fluid.
 The proportion of resistant isolates represents the proportion of isolates with phenotypic resistance to penicillin and macrolides using standardized bacterial culture methods and EUCAST breakpoints.
 Out of 28 European countries that reported antibiotic resistance data for S. pneumoniae, 24 countries had enough samples to establish 2019–2020 resistance trends for penicillin and macrolides.
 The resistance data for France, which were subsequently analyzed, were provided by the CNRP (The French National Reference Center for Pneumococci).

-## Model structure
+### Model structure

 We developed a pathogen co-circulation model (Appendix 2—figure 2) written using systems of ordinary differential equations (ODEs) (Appendix 2-Equations; code available on GitHub, copy archived at Kovacevic, 2024).
 The model simultaneously describes potential infection with SARS-CoV-2 and colonization with antibiotic-sensitive and/or -resistant strains of S. pneumoniae in a well-mixed community population.
 SARS-CoV-2 infection is modeled by a Susceptible-Exposed-Infectious-Recovered (SEIR) process where individuals become exposed to SARS-CoV-2 at rate βC upon contact with other infected individuals.
-Infection begins with a non-infectious exposed period lasting 1/εdays and is followed by an infectious period lasting 1/γC days, eventually leading to recovery and immunization against future re-infection.
+Infection begins with a non-infectious exposed period lasting 1/εdays and is followed by an infectious period lasting $1/\gamma^{C}$ days, eventually leading to recovery and immunization against future re-infection.
 Waning immunity and competitive multi-strain SARS-CoV-2 dynamics are not considered.

 Individuals in S, E, I, and R compartments can be uncolonized with S. pneumoniae (U), colonized with either a drug-sensitive (CS) or a drug-resistant strain (CR), or co-colonized with two strains (CSS, CRR, CSR).
-Colonization with each respective strain is acquired at rates βS and βsf upon contact with other colonized individuals (Appendix 2—table 2).
+Colonization with each respective strain is acquired at rates $\beta_{S}$ and $\beta_{s}f$ upon contact with other colonized individuals (Appendix 2—table 2).
 We assume a metabolic cost of resistance, whereby the drug-resistant strain has a reduced intrinsic transmission rate relative to the drug-sensitive strain due to reduced fitness, f.
-Bacterial carriage is cleared naturally after an average duration of 1γS=1γR=1γSR=1γSS=1γRR days, which we assume to be the same for all types of carriers in our baseline scenario (in the scenarios assuming longer carriage duration of antibiotic-resistant strains, 1γS=1γSS and 1γR=1γSR=1γRR).
-We further assume that some share of the population is exposed to antibiotics at any given time, independent of bacterial carriage, with individuals initiating antibiotic therapy at rate τ, which lasts for an average duration of 1r days.
-Another model assumption is that a proportion paz of those infected with COVID-19 in the community (between 0% and 20% of individuals in an I compartment) receive azithromycin prescription from general practitioner reflecting azithromycin prescriptions in the early pandemic, while the rest of the infectious individuals (1-paz) are exposed to the baseline antibiotic therapy.
-We assume baseline treatment duration of 7 days, on average, regardless of the antibiotic prescribed and without any assumed persistence of the antibiotic in the system after the last dose 1r .
-In case of antibiotic treatment with azithromycin for COVID-19 infected individuals we assume the treatment lasts three days with antibiotics remaining in the system for additional 15.5 days after the last dose for a total of 18.5 days of antibiotic exposure where COVID-19 recovered individuals Raz treated with azithromycin retain azithromycin in their system for an additional 11.5 days 1raz after COVID-19 recovery.
+Bacterial carriage is cleared naturally after an average duration of $\frac{1}{\gamma^{S}}=\frac{1}{\gamma^{R}}=\frac{1}{\gamma^{SR}}=\frac{1}{\gamma^{SS}}=\frac{1}{\gamma^{RR}}$ days, which we assume to be the same for all types of carriers in our baseline scenario (in the scenarios assuming longer carriage duration of antibiotic-resistant strains, $\frac{1}{\gamma^{S}}=\frac{1}{\gamma^{SS}}$ and $\frac{1}{\gamma^{R}}=\frac{1}{\gamma^{SR}}=\frac{1}{\gamma^{RR}}$).
+We further assume that some share of the population is exposed to antibiotics at any given time, independent of bacterial carriage, with individuals initiating antibiotic therapy at rate $\tau$, which lasts for an average duration of $\frac{1}{r}$ days.
+Another model assumption is that a proportion $p_{az}$ of those infected with COVID-19 in the community (between 0% and 20% of individuals in an I compartment) receive azithromycin prescription from general practitioner reflecting azithromycin prescriptions in the early pandemic, while the rest of the infectious individuals ($1-p_{az}$) are exposed to the baseline antibiotic therapy.
+We assume baseline treatment duration of 7 days, on average, regardless of the antibiotic prescribed and without any assumed persistence of the antibiotic in the system after the last dose $\frac{1}{r}$ .
+In case of antibiotic treatment with azithromycin for COVID-19 infected individuals we assume the treatment lasts three days with antibiotics remaining in the system for additional 15.5 days after the last dose for a total of 18.5 days of antibiotic exposure where COVID-19 recovered individuals $R_{az}$ treated with azithromycin retain azithromycin in their system for an additional 11.5 days $\frac{1}{r_{az}}$ after COVID-19 recovery.
 Individuals treated with antibiotics are unable to acquire the sensitive strain.
-Antibiotics are assumed to clear colonization with sensitive strains at a rate ω while having no direct impact on colonization with resistant strains.
+Antibiotics are assumed to clear colonization with sensitive strains at a rate $\omega$ while having no direct impact on colonization with resistant strains.
 This bacterial colonization process results in antibiotic selection for resistance via competition for limited hosts, facilitates epidemiological coexistence between strains and is adapted from previous models of S. pneumoniae (Colijn et al., 2010; Lipsitch et al., 2009; Mulberry et al., 2020).
 For a full list of parameter values see Appendix 2—table 2.

-## Simulation in an early COVID-19 pandemic context
+### Simulation in an early COVID-19 pandemic context

 ODEs were integrated numerically using the R package deSolve to simulate and quantify epidemiological dynamics (Soetaert et al., 2010).
 First, bacterial dynamics were simulated until endemic equilibrium was achieved, under the assumption that S. pneumoniae was at endemic equilibrium upon the emergence of COVID-19.
 Second, using equilibrium states as initial conditions and re-initializing simulation time to t=0, a single SARS-CoV-2 infected individual was introduced into the population and ODEs were again integrated numerically to t=365 days.
 Parameter values used for simulation were taken from prior studies prioritizing French data and are provided in Appendix 2—table 2.

 These simulations were conducted in the context of an ‘early pandemic scenario’ coinciding with the implementation of population-wide NPIs to slow SARS-CoV-2 transmission.
 This was conceived as the implementation of two 60 day lockdown periods starting on day 75 and on day 305 in response to the simulated surge in COVID-19 cases.
 Lockdowns were assumed to have three major potential impacts on population behavior and, in turn, the transmission dynamics of SARS-CoV-2 and S. pneumoniae.
 These impacts were incorporated into simulations by modifying epidemiological parameters in the model coincident with lockdowns.
 Three such modifications were considered and switched on and off, considering all possible combinations.
-First, lockdown led to reduced SARS-CoV-2 transmissibility by a factor θc .
+First, lockdown led to reduced SARS-CoV-2 transmissibility by a factor $\theta_{c}$ .
 Second, lockdown led to a population-wide change in antibiotic initiation rate by a factor a (representing modified healthcare-seeking behavior leading to a reduction in the number of antibiotic prescriptions).
-Finally, lockdowns changed the pneumococcal disease risk by a factor IPDrisk (representing a reduced risk of developing an IPD due to the absence of other respiratory viruses).
+Finally, lockdowns changed the pneumococcal disease risk by a factor $IPD_{risk}$ (representing a reduced risk of developing an IPD due to the absence of other respiratory viruses).

-## Effect of SARS-CoV-2 basic reproduction number (R0) on AMR
+#### Effect of SARS-CoV-2 basic reproduction number (R0) on AMR

 Impacts of SARS-CoV-2 on antibiotic-resistant IPD incidence may also depend on the characteristics of locally circulating SARS-CoV-2 R0.
-To account for potential impacts of SARS-CoV-2 transmissibility and azithromycin use in the community, in simulations we varied (i) values of R0 (basic reproduction number) for SARS-CoV-2 in France (2≤R0≤4) and (ii) the proportion of the COVID-19 infected individuals using azithromycin at simulation outset (from 0% to 20%).
+To account for potential impacts of SARS-CoV-2 transmissibility and azithromycin use in the community, in simulations we varied (i) values of R0 (basic reproduction number) for SARS-CoV-2 in France ($2\leqR_{0}\leq4$) and (ii) the proportion of the COVID-19 infected individuals using azithromycin at simulation outset (from 0% to 20%).

-## Effect of within-host interactions on AMR
+#### Effect of within-host interactions on AMR

 SARS-CoV-2 infection may impact progression from bacterial colonization to IBD at the within-host level.
-To incorporate this mechanism in our model, we included a within-host interaction term in scenario S19: the ecological interaction term (ψc) increases the rate of progression to invasive disease among colonized individuals who are also infected with SARS-CoV-2.
+To incorporate this mechanism in our model, we included a within-host interaction term in scenario S19: the ecological interaction term $(ψ_{c})$ increases the rate of progression to invasive disease among colonized individuals who are also infected with SARS-CoV-2.
 The equations for calculating daily IPD incidence assuming within-host interactions due to SARS-CoV-2 co-infection with accompanying details can be found in Appendix 2.